 Hampton Court, King Henry VIII’s opulent home

-Vast, lavish, labyrinthine.
-Hampton Court Palace, Henry VIII’s grandest surviving palace is the perfect throwback to the intrigue and plots of Tudor life.
-Costumed courtiers set the stage and the glorious tapestries of the Great Hall are a pure delight.
-Exhibitions are mostly accessible, but watch out for uneven surfaces.
-Wheelchair tours can be pre-booked and wheelchairs and mobility scooters are free to borrow.
+Hampton Court Palace, Henry VIII’s grandest surviving palace, is the perfect place to discover the intrigue and plots of Tudor life.
+Costumed courtiers set the stage, and the glorious tapestries of the Great Hall are a pure delight.

 Rough Guides would like to thank the following individuals, companies and picture libraries for their kind permission to reproduce their photographs: